vera/fave-policy-translator/README.md

 ## How to run

-The policy translator was developed and tested with Python version 2.7.
+The Policy Translator was developed and tested with Python version 2.7.

 It can be executed using the command